 Thankfully, checking and resetting your breakers is pretty easy.
 Start by opening the door to your breaker panel.
 Inspect each of the toggles to see if any are not completely in the “ON” position.
 If you find a toggle that is in the “OFF” position or halfway between the two, then you’ve found your tripped breaker.
 To reset it, completely turn the breaker to the “OFF” position and then back to the “ON” position.
 If the breaker trips again, we recommend contacting an electrician as there may be a problem with the circuit.

 Clogged Air Filters

 We all know that we should replace our air filters every 90 days, but that doesn’t mean that we always stay on top of it.
-While this will affect your home’s air quality, it could also play a role in why your AC won’t turn on.
+While this will affect your home’s air quality, it could also be a reason for the AC not turning on.
 If it has been a while since your air filter was last replaced, it could begin to collect too much dust and debris.
 When this happens, it blocks the cool air from leaving your air conditioner.
 The trapped cool air can then cause ice to form on the AC unit’s coils, which leads to the AC system freezing up and not turning on.

 It’s always important to stay on top of replacing your air filters regularly.
 It can be helpful to set reminders after each replacement so that you know when the next filter needs to be installed.
 Remembering to change the filters is usually the hardest part.
 To swap out your air filters, you’ll want to make sure that the air is turned off first.
 Next, you’ll open your ceiling vent and remove the old filter.
 When you install your new AC filter, make sure that it is the same size as the old one and that the arrows on the side point towards the ceiling.